What is the Canary Party?

 Jennifer Larson - President

-Jennifer Larson is the mother of 10 year old with regressive autism.
-She is a graduate of the University of Minnesota with degrees in marketing, psychology and speech communication.
-Jennifer is the owner and CEO Vibrant Technologies, incorporated 1998 and of St. Croix Solutions incorporated in 2004.
-She is also the owner, founder and CEO of the Holland Autism Center and Clinic, the Founding Board Chair of Children with Autism Deserve Education (CADE), a co-founder of the Vaccine Safety Council of Minnesota, and a member of the Minnesota Autism Advocacy Coalition.
+Jennifer Larson is the mother of 13 year old with regressive autism and President of the Canary Party.
+She is a graduate of the University of Minnesota with degrees in marketing, psychology and speech communication and a graduate of the OPM program of Harvard Business School.
+Jennifer is the owner and CEO Vibrant Technologies, incorporated 1998.
+She is also the owner, founder and CEO of the Holland Autism Center and Clinic, the Founding Board Chair of Children with Autism Deserve Education (CADE), a co-founder of the Vaccine Safety Council of Minnesota, and a member of the Minnesota Autism Advocacy Coalition and founder and Director of the 501c3 Health Choice.
+As a very active republican, Jennifer was a Ron Paul delegate for MN to the 2012 RNC, is on the MN Congressional District 3 executive committee, is a 2014 State Central Delegate, is on the MN Senate District 33 executive committee and the MN Judicial 4 executive committee.
 Jennifer has been honored with several business and media awards during her career.

 Katie Weisman - Senior